The following checklist is a set of recommendations and configuration best practices to ensure that your SPS is configured securely.

 Always use gateway authentication to authenticate clients.
 Do not trust the source IP address of a connection, or the result of server authentication.

 To prevent Denial of Service (DoS) attacks against SPS, set the Connection rate limit option of your connection policies.
-For details, see "Configuring connections" in the Administration Guide.
+For details, see "Displaying custom connection statistics" in the Administration Guide.

 Configure your RDP connection policies to use strong encryption.
 To enable SSL-encryption for the RDP protocol, see "Enabling TLS-encryption for RDP connections" in the Administration Guide.

 In RDP connections, if the client uses the Windows login screen to authenticate on the server, the password of the client is visible in the audit trail.
 To avoid displaying the password when replaying the audit trail, you are recommended to encrypt the upstream traffic in the audit trail using a separate certificate from the downstream traffic.
 For details, see "Encrypting audit trails" in the Administration Guide.

 Ensure that host key verification is enabled in SSH connection policies.
 That is, the Server side hostkey settings > Allow plain host keys and Server side hostkey settings > Allow X.509 host certificates options do not have the No check required option selected.
 For details, see "Setting the SSH host keys and certificates of the connection" in the Administration Guide.